chaunceygardiner/weewx-loopdata/README.md

-LoopData is a WeeWX service that generates a json file (loop-data.txt) containing values for the observations in the loop packet; along with today's high, low, sum, average and weighted averages for each observation in the packet.
+LoopData is a WeeWX service that generates a json file (loop-data.txt) containing values for the observations in the loop packet; along with today's high, low, sum, average and weighted averages for each scalar observation in the packet.
+For vector observations (wind), average, RMS average, vector average and vector direction is available.

 Use LoopData, and some JavaScript to make your report pages update on every loop cycle.